justMoritz/aframe-virtual-interactive-room/README.md

 ### Disclaimer

-A lot of this code was written in a  hurry, the majority had to be finished in less than 48 hours, on a library I had never used, and had to learn on the fly, so wou may find much of the code improvised, WET and maybe not as ideal as I would normally write it.
+A lot of this code was written in a  hurry, the majority had to be finished in less than 48 hours, using a library I had never used, and had to learn on the fly, so you may find much of the code improvised, WET and maybe not as ideal as I would normally write it.
 It's still a nice piece of functioning production code!